edguy3/CenStatus/README.md

 ## Synopsis

-This file shows the status of public cen.ai tracked projects as of Tue Jan  1 23:59:24 EST 2019.
+This file shows the status of public cen.ai tracked projects as of Wed Jan  2 00:09:30 EST 2019.

 ## Modules